itstanmay-git/BlinkitAnalysis/README.md

 # Blinkit Analysis
-In this project I have used Excel and Power BI to answer the key insights for client (Not a live project)
+In this project I have used Excel to visualize and answer the key insights for client (Not a live project)

 # Business Requirements